dynamium/lv_cxx_bindgen/README.md

     - Functions that accept function pointers in arguments have those arguments converted to `std::function`, but as an overload, so there are options for `std::function`, and normal function pointers
-- C++14 & C++17 don't have any changes, but it's still a good idea to set the target to your C++ version, so that in future updates it will not break
+- C++14 doesn't have any changes, but it's still a good idea to set the target to your C++ version, so that in future updates it will not break
+- C++17
+    - Instead of `lvgl::optional`, `std::optional` is used as an option type.
 - C++20
-    - Now there is no header file in the output, only a `.cppm` file, which is a C++ module, that can be imported with `import lvgl;`
+    - Now there is no header file in the output, only a `.cppm` file, which is a C++ module, that can be imported with `import lvgl;`.
+And yes, when you use import, you lose access to the C API, but it still can be included via its header file (that is not recommended tho).
 - C++23
-    - Instead of `std::optional` or sometimes `bool` return values that specify that an error happened, `std::expected` is used.
+    - Instead of `lvgl::expected`, `std::expected` is used as a result type.

 > TODO: document `classes` and `namespaces` when those will be implemented